Visnalize/.com/src/win7simu/faq.md

 ### Any plan to publish this simulator to App Store?

-Not really.
-It would be nice but the App Store annual fee is pretty high for me, and I doubt it would get passed the review process due to legal concerns.
+No, I'm afraid.
+It's unlikely that this simulator will be published to App Store due to Apple's strict policies.
+However, you can still use the [web version](https://win7simu.visnalize.com/) or even "[install](https://youtu.be/zdSdvfFDKZg)" it on your iOS device.

 <setupad-ads />